 Review – Foresight Williams Technology

-Foresight Group has joined forces with Williams Grand Prix Engineering Limited to launch Foresight Williams Technology EIS Fund.
+The Foresight Williams Technology EIS Fund is a collaboration of Foresight Group with Williams Grand Prix Engineering Limited.
 The offer focuses on early-stage, high-growth, technology companies.

 - Investing in early-stage, high-growth technology businesses

 - Combined talents of Foresight Group and Williams Grand Prix Holdings

 - £10,000 minimum investment